Edgar-Donk/edgar-donk.github.io/README.md

 [('!disabled', 'pressed', 'sunken')]
 ```
 In this case the theme uses a compound state, in that the pressed state only applies when the button is not disabled, and the
-property is 'sunken'.
+relief element is 'sunken'.
 These mapped states vary with both widget and theme.
 Within a theme we can have a common mapping.
 ```
 >>>s.theme_use('default')
 >>>s.map('TButton', 'background')